-In 2023/24 the College has delivered activity at 98.76% of its funding target.
+In 2024/25 the College has delivered activity at 104.94% of its funding target.
 The college monitors the demographics of the local authorities which it serves and is aware of the increase in number of school leavers over the next 10 years.
-The new teaching block which is planned aims to accommodate some of the growth in population.

-The college currently has £67,550 of loans outstanding with bankers on terms negotiated in 2016 all being secured by a fixed and floating charge on college assets.
+The college currently has £22,838 of loans outstanding with bankers on terms negotiated in 2016 all being secured by a fixed and floating charge on college assets.
 The loan was renewed in 2020/21 for a further 5 years.

 The college's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.